 To mark the end of a most magnificent era, Land Rover will be auctioning a bespoke vehicle that was built to commemorate the production of the two-millionth Series Land Rover and Defender at the Solihull plant in the UK.

-'Defender 2,000,000' was created to be a fitting tribute to almost seven decades of Land Rover production in the Solihull plant, UK.
+'Defender 2,000,000' was created to be a fitting tribute to almost seven decades of Land Rover production in the Solihull factory.
 The vehicle was originally unveiled at the Goodwood Festival of Speed, which was held in June of this year and all proceeds of the sale will be donated to Land Rover's humanitarian and conservation partners – the International Federation of Red Cross and Red Crescent Societies (IFRC) and the Born Free Foundation.